noClaps/znak/README.md

 # Znak

 A parser for a Markdown-like markup language that supports a smaller subset of Markdown syntax, and is stricter and more opinionated.
-It has features like [Shiki](https://shiki.style) syntax highlighting, [KaTeX](https://katex.org), and heading IDs built-in.
+It has features like [Shiki](https://shiki.style) syntax highlighting, LaTeX, and heading IDs built-in.

 The full documentation for Znak, such as the types and syntax, are available [here](https://docs.zerolimits.dev/znak).